agnat/ncd/README.md

 These pairs of queues provide a generic, bidirectional inter-thread facility not unsimilar to apple's grand central dispatch.

-## Handles and Functions
+### Handles and Functions

 ncd introduces `AsyncHandle<>`s.
 These handles are used to keep javascript objects alive while work is executing on a thread.
 This solves many common housekeeping tasks in an unobtrusive way.

 `AsyncFunctions` are thread-safe wrappers of javascript functions.
-They have the syntax of normal function calls but behind the scenes they emit an event on the main thread and invoke the function there.
+They are invoked like regular functions but behind the scenes they emit an event on the main thread and invoke the javascript function there.

 <p align="center">Docs and tests are AWOL – Please refer to the examples.</p>